cristinaocanamanzano/CV/README.md

 ## About me

 I am an enthusiastic and engaged web development student.
-Currently looking for a position where I can bring value and contribute to the company's success while learning new technologies and improving my existing knowledge about them.

 With a translation background, and after more than 3 years working in the operations team at Lingoda, a startup based in Germany, I decided to make a change in my career and decided to become a web developer.